typegoose/typegoose/README.md

 ```

   - `enum`: The enum option accepts a string array.
 The class property which gets this decorator should have an enum-like type which values are from the provided string array.
 The way how the enum is created is delegated to the developer, Typegoose needs a string array which hold the enum values, and a TypeScript type which tells the possible values of the enum.
+  However, if you use TS 2.4+, you can use string enum as well.

 ```typescript
 // Enum-like type and definition example.